BryceHaley/bike_share_toronto_2017/README.md

 tbs-Data-Exploration
 ==============================

-An itroduction to data exploration using a "dirty" dataset for Toronto Bike Share 2017 data
+An introduction to data exploration using a "dirty" dataset for Toronto Bike Share 2017 data

 Project Organization
 ------------